bixb922/crank-organ/README.md

 This animation shows how a crank organ with MIDI control works:
 ![animated gif for crank organ](animacion_organillo.gif)

 The crank moves the bellows.
 The air is pumped into a reservoir, which connects to the windchest with the pipes.
 A single pipe is shown, but usually a crank organ has anywhere between 15 and 50 or more pipes.
 Under the foot of the pipe is a electromagnetical valve (a solenoid valve).
-A microcontroller has a MIDI file that stores the exact time each note starts and stops, and energizes the solenoid through a driver (a electrical current amplifier).
-The solenoid opens the airflow at the foot of the pipe, and air enters the pipe and vibrates, producing sound.
+The microcontroller stores a MIDI files that have the exact time each note starts and stops, and energizes the solenoid through a driver (a electrical current amplifier).
+The solenoid opens the airflow at the foot of the pipe, air enters the pipe and vibrates, producing sound.

 This repository has a complete hardware and software solution for this kind of mechanical music.
 This diagram shows how this system works: